 Giving the school community the opportunity to encounter God is one on the key aspects of the Brentwood Ursuline School Community.
 When we join to pray the words of St Angela Merici, we say that we are bound to one another by the bond of love, respecting each other, caring for each other and bearing with each other.
 We are committed to living out the Ursuline values such as faith, justice, compassion and respect in everything we do and say.

 The Chaplain has a leading role in the Catholic life of the school.
-The School Chaplain, Mr Ravi, works closely with the Senior Leadership Team, the RE Department and the local clergy.
+The School Chaplain, Miss Gillespie, works closely with the Senior Leadership Team, the RE Department and the local clergy.

 Celebration of Mass

 Liturgical life is an integral part of our coming together as a Catholic community.
 There are three important Ursuline Feast Days; the Feast of St Ursula (21st October,) the Feast of St Angela (27th January) and Foundation Day (23rd April.)
 Mass is celebrated in Brentwood Cathedral on these occasions.
 We also celebrate Mass on Holy Days of Obligation, Year 7 Welcome Mass and Mass or Liturgies to mark the beginning and end of each term.
 Further, there are 'House Masses' celebrated in school which are prepared and led by House Captains and prefects.